pooyavahidi/content/ai/neural_networks.md

 ### Each Layer Learns From the Previous Layer
 This is the key reason why neural networks are so capable and can learn complex patterns from the data.
 Because they can learn **new** features from the input features, and then learn **new** features from those learned features, and so on.
 The deeper (more layers) the neural network, the more new learned features it can have, so the more complex patterns it can learn.

-**Learned features** in hidden layers are the features that neural network learns on its own from the learned features of the previous layer.
+**Learned features** (also called _hidden features_) are the features that neural network learns on its own.
+They are not provided by the training dataset.
 The first hidden layer learns features from the input features.
 The second hidden layer learns from the **learned features** of the first hidden layer, and so on.
 So, each layer learns higher level features and more complex patterns from the learned features of the previous layer.

 This is the key difference comparing to othe ML algorithms which the model is limited to the features that we provide to it.
 As we discussed in [feautre engineering](feature_engineering.md), we can engineer new features from the existing features, but this is a manual process and in many cases we can't engineer all possible relevant features.
 Also, we could see that engineering new features can cause problems like [curse of dimensionality](feature_engineering.md#dimensionality-reduction) and [overfitting](generalization.md#overfitting).
 But in neural networks, the model can learn new features automatically and much more efficiently than manual feature engineering.